Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 • And more…

 However, Eyezy is a spying tool and not a parental control tool.
 So while it lets you read your child’s conversations and monitor their device, it lacks any kind of controls such as screen time scheduling.
 There’s also a lot of manual work involved in using it.
-For example, you need to go through a lengthy setup process to access features like the keylogger, and there are no pre-set web filtering templates like there are with FamiSafe — so you need to set up what websites and apps you want to block manually.
+For example, you need to go through a lengthy setup process to access features like social media monitoring, and there are no pre-set web filtering templates like there are with FamiSafe — so you need to set up what websites and apps you want to block manually.

 That said, if you want to know absolutely everything your kid is doing and want to see every conversation they’re having on their phone, Eyezy is a good option.
 It provides more monitoring options than most competitors, and it’s completely undetectable, giving you access to everything your kid is doing without them knowing about it.